 In this view, the surveillance by governments and companies that we described in the previous section does not simply cause specific harm, such as political reprisals or denial of credit, but undermines the basic foundation of the autonomous self that is required for all forms of social interaction.
 The 1970s saw the first reactions to these growing asymmetries of information and corresponding power imbalances between governments and companies on one side and citizens on the other.

-The "fair information practice principles" (FIPPS) which form the basis for all modern privacy laws were first codified in 1973 in the US, and include: (i) no secret record keeping (transparency and openness), (ii) individual right to know what information is kept about him and how it is used (participation), (iii) information obtained for one purpose cannot be used for other purposes without consent (purpose limitation), (iv) individual right to correct or amend a record, (v) organisations must assure the reliability of the data for their intended use and prevent misuse (integrity, quality)
+The first modern privacy legislation which forms the basis for all modern privacy laws was codified in the German Federal State of Hesse in 1970.
+The "fair information practice principles" (FIPPS) codified in 1973 in the US and include: have been hugely influential, and include: (i) no secret record keeping (transparency and openness), (ii) individual right to know what information is kept about him and how it is used (participation), (iii) information obtained for one purpose cannot be used for other purposes without consent (purpose limitation), (iv) individual right to correct or amend a record, (v) organisations must assure the reliability of the data for their intended use and prevent misuse (integrity, quality)